yawmfrimp/Capstone_project/docs/scope_and_entities.md

 - One user → Many Reviews
 - One Movie → Many Reviews
 - Unique Constraint: a User can post only one review per Movie
+- On deletion of a Movie: all Reviews of said movie are also deleted